Jeremyperwira/Jeremyperwira/README.md

 - 👋 Hi, I’m @Jeremyperwira
 - 👀 I’m interested in Web and Mobile Development
 - 🌱 I’m currently learning React Frameworks
-- 💞️ I’m looking to collaborate on CSR Project
+- 💞️ I’m looking to collaborate on CSR or Non-Profit Public Project
 - 📫 How to reach me Discord STYX#2127

 <!---